 Let us discuss some of the major key differences between Stream Cipher vs Block Cipher:

-- In stream cipher, the encryption is done bit by bit whereas, in block cipher, it is done block by block.
+- In a stream cipher, the encryption is done bit by bit, whereas, in block cipher, it is done block by block.

-- In stream cipher, the decryption is also done by bit by bit whereas in block cipher it is done by block by block.
+- In a stream cipher, the decryption is also done bit by bit, whereas, in block cipher, it is done by block by block.

 - Stream cipher relies on substitution techniques like Caesar cipher, modified Caesar cipher, monoalphabetic cipher, homophonic cipher, polygram substitution cipher, polyalphabetic cipher, Playfair cipher, and hill cipher.